 - Information Desk – Location: Lindbergh T1, Level T. Hours: 6:00AM – 12:00AM.
 In addition to the Information Desk, black “Airport Assistance” phones are located throughout the airport for anyone seeking information.
 Look for the blue light on the wall.
 Manned by live operators, these phones are in service from 8:00AM – 10:00PM.

 - Luggage Storage – Available airside in the Lindbergh Terminal (T1), SmarteCarte storage lockers can accommodate carry-on-sized luggage.
 All lockers are equipped with fingerprint technology to ensure that only those who store the bags can retrieve them.
-Locations: Lindbergh (T1), airside, near Gates C2 and C13 and near the entrance to Concourse F. Rate: $4 for first four hours or $8 per day.
-Maximum storage time is 48 hours.
+Locations: Lindbergh (T1), airside, near Gates C2 and C13 and near the entrance to Concourse F. Rate: $4 for first four hours and $1 per each additional hour to a maximum of $12 per day.
+Maximum storage time is 48 hours, lockers are emptied after this point.

 - Chiropractic Services – Pulled your back out dragging your luggage around?
 Chiroport offers chiropractic services on the go.
 Locations: Terminal 1, Concourse C • Terminal 1, Concourse F, halfway down on the left • Terminal 1, Concourse G, near Gate Gate 6.
 Hours: 6:00AM – 9:00PM.